Joseph Moore (medallist): Life and work

+He also created model coins for the denominations 1/32, 1/16, 1/8, 1/4, and 1/2 farthing, mille, 1/2 penny, florin, and crown.

 Moore created some of the dies used by Heaton and Sons to produce coins and tokens.
 He is credited as the designer of the penny and halfpenny tokens issued by Thomas Holloway in 1857 and 1858.

 It is argued that Holloway's tokens were produced in Heaton and Sons' Birmingham establishment, on the basis of cardboard impressions taken from dies bearing Holloway's head that were donated to The Birmingham Museum and Art Gallery by The Mint, Birmingham.